jnkiarie/containerization/explanation.md

 5. Git workflow used to achieve the task.
     * Fork the repository on github
     * git clone repository from github to local pc
+    * git init - On the parent folder so as to track all files and folders
     * git add . - to add all the files we create to git repository frequently so as not to have a backlog of code to troubleshoot incase of any errors
     * git commit -m 'explanation'
     * git push origin master